 Follow chapter 1, option 2 in our official Sailfish X instructions (the Windows version for Xperia X).
-So, even if you had an Xperia XA2 or Xperia 10, you should follow the instructions of Xperia X for using Emma (but only this part, using Emma).
+Please note that even if you have an Xperia XA2 or Xperia 10, you should follow the instructions of Xperia X for using Emma (but only this part, using Emma).

 Install Emma.
-Once done, you will use it to download and install Android OS to your device.
+Once done, you will use it to download the Android OS and then to install it to your Xperia device.
 The download size is about 2.5-3 GB, so reserve time and wait patiently.

 Now, open Emma.
 Turn your Xperia off.
-Keep the Volume DOWN button pressed when connecting the USB cable between the phone and PC, and you must see GREEN light on the device.
+Keep the Volume DOWN button pressed when connecting the USB data cable between the phone and PC, and you must see GREEN light on the Xperia.

 2.2 Downloading and installing the latest baseband version